-- Antidepressants: This medicine is given to decrease or prevent symptoms of depression.
-Antidepressants can also be used to treat other behavior problems.
+- Antidepressants help decrease or prevent depression.
 It may take 3 weeks or more for some antidepressant medicines to start working.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Each time you meet with your healthcare providers, they will ask you how you are feeling.
 Healthcare providers will watch how you respond to your medicines.
 Tell healthcare providers about side effects or problems you may be having with your medicine.
 Sometimes the kind and amount of medicine may have to be changed.

 Follow up with your doctor or psychiatrist as directed: